-The person or team responsible for sourcing candidates will perform the following tasks:
+The person or team responsible for the different methods of sourcing candidates will perform the following tasks:

-Although employee sourcing and recruiting are sometimes used interchangeably, there is a difference.
-Sourcing involves finding and making the initial contact with candidates.
+Although employee sourcing strategies and recruiting are sometimes used interchangeably, there is a difference.
+The different methods of sourcing candidates involves finding and making the initial contact with candidates.
 On the other hand, recruiting happens after the candidate has been sourced.
 Interviewing and candidate evaluation are aspects of the recruiting process.
 It is not unusual for the same person or team to handle both sourcing and recruiting, especially in small businesses that have a limited Human Resources budget.

-When thinking about how to source for candidates, the strategies and techniques you use will depend on issues such as, your budget, your industry and whether you are looking for contract workers vs. employees.
+When thinking about different ways of sourcing candidates, the strategies and techniques you use will depend on issues such as, your budget, your industry and whether you are looking for contract workers vs. employees.
 The tips below will help you to source the best candidates for your company.

 Branding may not have an obvious impact on sourcing candidates, so it can be easy to overlook this aspect.
 Your brand is how your company is represented to the outside world.
 It demonstrates your values and what you stand for.
 Candidates will be more likely to want to join a company with a positive brand identity.
 Therefore, answering the following questions will help you to attract the best candidates:

 New employees want to work for companies with a good reputation.
 You can affirm your company’s brand by showing how your work culture represents your core beliefs.
-You can also reinforce your brand during the sourcing process by paying attention to every detail, for example, sending timely branded communication to candidates.
+You can also reinforce your brand when trying different methods of sourcing candidates by paying attention to every detail, for example, sending timely branded communication to candidates.

 Before you decide to source for candidates, you must work out the budget for sourcing and recruiting employees.